 How to fill out a volleyball line-up/roster sheet

-I filmed a Youtube video (linked above) if you would prefer to follow along with a visual example.
+I filmed a YouTube video (linked above) if you would prefer to follow along with a visual example.

 1) Find + print out your area’s lineup sheet